gillian-guide/GTAIVSetupUtility/README.md

 Contribution is highly welcome.
 I'm poorly experienced with C#, but this rewrite was needed for many reasons.
 And so, the current code is extremely clunky and works out of prayers.

 ## Attribution
-Following NuGet packages were used to create this app:
+Following packages were used to create this app:

+- [Avalonia UI](https://docs.avaloniaui.net) - used for having a wonderful UI framework for native Windows Fluent UI
+- [MessageBox.Avalonia](https://www.nuget.org/packages/MessageBox.Avalonia) by Lary - used for Avalonia-stylized message boxes.
 - [NLog](https://www.nuget.org/packages/NLog) by Jarek Kowalski, Kim Chriestensen, Julian Verdurmen - used for logging.
-- [MessageBox.Avalonia](https://www.nuget.org/packages/MessageBox.Avalonia) by Lary - used for stylized message boxes.
-- And Microsoft's official packages such as [System.Management](https://www.nuget.org/packages/System.Management/) for convenience and functional code.
+- Microsoft's official package, such as [System.Management](https://www.nuget.org/packages/System.Management/).

 And these were used during development, but were dropped along the way: